 Creating security a security or privacy solution architecture consists of the following high level steps:

-The number of OSS security applications available is over overwhelming.
-Using the following conceptual topology can help with arranging functional to product mapping needs:
+The following conceptual security topology helps with arranging functional to product mapping needs:

 For every security or privacy function or service needed you should look serious at using open transparent reusable solutions.
 So Open Source.
 Of course many vendors provide good solid security products for specific use cases.
 But when you feel you need a trivial security or privacy service, there is almost always a working and maintained OSS application available.
 When using OSS solutions, you have have a large choice of companies that deliver maintenance and support on this application on commercial bases.

-Besides strong security measurements strong encryption is hard to accomplish.
+Besides strong security measurements strong encryption privacy is hard to accomplish.
 Especially online and when you do not use FOSS software in combination with open hardware that you can really trust!
 However due to the growing importance privacy the number of FOSS tools available is increasing.
-An framework for putting privacy Architecture Building Blocks on a map:

 Using this privacy ABBs you can select OSS Solution Building Blocks that match your requirements.
 And remember: No single (OSS or commercial) is perfect.
 A tool alone will never be enough.
 So make sure you have a good balance between tool support and a good privacy and/or security organization to manage risks.